MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-2010-end-support-roadmap.md

 - Security fixes for vulnerabilities that are discovered

-Because of the changes listed above, we strongly recommend that you upgrade as soon as possible.
+Because of these changes, we strongly recommend that you upgrade as soon as possible.

 ## What are my options?

-With Office 2010 reaching its end of support, this is a good time to explore your options and prepare an upgrade plan to either of these latest versions of Office:
+Because Office 2010 has reached its end of support, you should explore your options and prepare an upgrade plan to either of these latest versions of Office:

 - Microsoft 365 Apps, the subscription version of Office that comes with many Office 365 (and Microsoft 365) enterprise and business plans.